On this page

 The next step involves submitting an application to your foster care agency who will need to carry out checks on you and your family.

-- child protection checks (this involves contact with the Department for Child Protection)
+- child protection checks (this involves contact with the Department for Child Protection) conducted for all household members and regular guests

 - referee checks

-- a medical check
+- medical checks.

 An assessment worker from the fostering agency will also confirm that your home is safe for children.